Trony46/PulsePoint/README.md

 <br/>

-*If you use PulsePoint as a reference or build on top of it, a star ⭐ is appreciated.*
+*If you use PulsePoint as a reference or build on top of it, drop a star ⭐*

 </div>